Kissa Tanto Restaurant Inspired by the Vanishing Jazz Cafes of the 1960s

 Kissa Tanto Restaurant

-Tucked into the upper story of a delightfully faded building in Chinatown, Kissa Tanto is a little jewel designed by Ste.
+Tucked into the upper story of a delightfully faded building in Chinatown, Kissa Tanto Restaurant is a little jewel designed by Ste.
 Marie, an internationally engaged, Vancouver-based commercial design studio.

 Project description: A Japanese-Italian restaurant in Chinatown modelled after the jazu kissa of Japan.
 Inspired by the vanishing jazz cafés of the 1960s to which a distinct sub-culture of jazz record-loving, whiskey-sipping youth would escape, Kissa Tanto strives to transport guests to a different time and place.